BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 8. Subset the dataframe to keep only the first 50 rows
 9. Try to answer this question : Are there any extreme sepal length values?
      * Reminder : extreme value are > 3.9 standard deviation. (value - mean) / std.
 For this one, you might need to use a for loop.
 10. What about other features of the flowers?
+Try automating the previous operation by writing a function name find_extreme_values()
 11. Read about the boxplot function in matplotlib to get familiar with python documentation.
 What does it tell us? https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.boxplot.html
 12. Use this function to plot the boxplot distribution for features.
 Try adding a title and name for axis.